Safes and Sounds

 Chael paused, furrowed their brow.
 It was strange.
-They had expected the locks power supply to be weak, that’s what they were there to fix after all, but not to be nearly dead.
-Knelt down, with their face inches away, they could see the faintest suggestion of flickering life within the filament.
+They had expected the lock’s power supply to be weak, that’s what they were there to fix after all, but not to be nearly dead.
+Kneeling down, with their face inches away, they could see the faintest suggestion of flickering life within the filament.
 Not nearly enough to power the magic wards.
 But despite the looming suspicion that things inside the vault were going to be worse than expected, Chael was still thankful those wards weren’t up.
 Nothing could get through godstone-warded silverbrick.
 Not even the multiverse’s greatest thief, not even an Angel of Death, not even someone who might be both.

 Chael unwrapped their finger and inspected the nailbed, touching it lightly.
 Still tender.
 It had been almost two days since the injury.
 Since the event.
 Since the incident.
 Since a crazy demon ripped their fingernail off with a pair of pliers.
 And still.
 And still, Chael had known in the same moment they felt the table melt around them, felt their body become briefly incorporeal, that Glig had known all along.
 Known how to help them escape.
 Known how to teach them something new.
 Known exactly who they were, who they were capable of being.
 The exact same kind of monster that killed Glig’s mom.
 The exact same kind of monster Chael was trying to put out of work by repairing the barrier between heaven and hell.

 Chael wrapped their finger back up.
 They had a job to do.
 They had waited more than 15 years to be exactly where they were right now.
 In the entrance to the Apocalypse Vault, with a new godstone in their pocket.
 They had pictured it a thousand times.
-Usually when they picture it they had boots, but either way, their quest was almost over.
+Usually when they pictured it they had boots, but either way, their quest was almost over.
 The barrier would be repaired.
 The war would be over.
 The fighting would stop.
 The guilt would stop.
 Chael had no idea what happened to Glig and Mahani.
 There was no guarantee they even made it out of Mad Mesa.
 Maybe the kobolds shot them down.
 Maybe Glig took over as the demon king of Materia.
-Or maybe they escaped after all and found a way to get Glig home to his little weird demon family.
+Or maybe they did escape after all, then found a way to get Glig home to his little weird demon family.
 Either way, Chael was sure they would never see each other again.
 And couldn’t be happier.

 Something echoed from deeper in the dungeon.
 Chael’s hand went to their belt.
 Screaming?
 Maybe whoever opened this door was still here.
 Maybe they were dying in one of the Apocalypse Vault’s many deadly corridors.
 One less trap to worry about, Chael thought, unsheathing a kobold longsword.